Jim Reed (racing driver)

-Jim Reed (February 21, 1926 – June 29, 2019) was a NASCAR Grand National driver.
+Jim Reed (February 21, 1926 – June 29, 2019) was an American NASCAR Grand National driver.

 Career

-Reed has raced 16,335 laps (and successfully led 1,472 of them) – the equivalent of 14017.3 mi from his beginnings 1951 to his final NASCAR season as a driver in 1963.
+Reed completed 16,335 laps in the Grand National Series (and led 1,472 of them) – the equivalent of 14017.3 mi from his beginnings 1951 to his final NASCAR season as a driver in 1963.
 His total career earnings are $16,299 ($ when adjusted for inflation).
 Reed's biggest win came in the 1959 Southern 500 driving a 1957 Chevrolet Bel Air.
-Reed finished the highest in championship standings in 1959 (9th place overall) and the lowest in 1963 being 139th place overall for the year.
+Reed finished the highest in championship standings in 1959 (ninth place overall) and the lowest in 1963 being 139th place overall for the year.
 His average career start was 12th and his average career finish was 16th.
 A wreck while driving a Ford late in the 1963 Grand National season caused a broken vertebra; Reed eventually retired from NASCAR.
 At Heidelberg Raceway, Reed won a race that took place on July 21, 1959, on a ¼-mile dirt track.

 Reed performed the best at short tracks and restrictor plate tracks; finishing 11th on average while finishing in 34th on average while driving on tri-oval intermediate tracks.

+Reed also had eleven career wins in what is now the ARCA Menards Series West, as well as sixty wins and fix consecutive championships in the NASCAR Short Track Division.